 Details of a guarantor – the agreement may require the signature of a guarantor.
 The guarantor is the party required to repay the loan should the primary borrower default.
 It is not mandatory for a personal loan agreement to have a guarantor.

-A: A personal loan agreement can specify that regular repayments go towards the interest only or towards the interest and a part of the principal amount.
+A personal loan agreement can specify that regular repayments go towards the interest-only or towards the interest and a part of the principal amount.
 An amortization schedule shows how the repayments are allocated between the principal amount and the interest.

 The payment schedule should be manageable by the borrower.
 It should be structured in a manner that is consistent with the borrower’s earnings.
 This reduces the default risk.

 A personal loan agreement does not need to be notarized for it to be legally binding.
 However, having the agreement notarized is good practice.